Year 5 Team: Mr J McCabe (Class Teacher)

 Year 5 - Spring 2 - Week 5

 Where does the time go?
-The penultimate week of this half term reaches the end and the weeks really do keep on flying by!
+The penultimate week of this half term and the weeks keep on flying!

 It was time to begin writing our biographies in our English lessons.
-We have been busy researching Chris Hadfield, one of the most accomplished astronauts of all time and the first Canadian commander of the International Space Station.
-As we shared our biography plans on Twitter, we were delighted to receive a “like” from Chris Hadfield himself and this has motivated us further to get writing.
-We will add the final touches next week before recording our final pieces within our Author Books.
+We have been busy of researching Chris Hadfield, one of the most accomplished astronauts of all time and the first Canadian commander of the International Space Station.
+We will add the final touches next week before recording in our Author Books!

 With that, another week reaches a close.
-See you after the weekend for the final week of this term.
-Enjoy!
+See you after the weekend for the final week of this term!

 Reminders:

-- The KS2 Easter Service (led by Year 3) will be at St. Peter’s Church at 9:20am on Friday 31st March.
+-The KS2 Easter Service (led by Year 3) will be at St. Peter’s Church at 9:20am on Thursday 28th March.

 Year 5 - Spring 2 - Week 4